leixiaofeng-astar/eye_rasabot/data/nlu.md

 - How fast can lazy eyes be treated?
 - When is the best time to treat lazy eyes?

-## intent: straibismus-condition-paediatricophthalmology
-- What is a squint?
-- Is squint dangerous
-- why my eyes turn in
-- Why my eyes not straight
-- My child’s eye seems to be slanted, what is it?
-- My child seems to be looking elsewhere when I talk to him, what is happening?
-- Why does my child’s eyes move out sometimes?
-- Why does my child’s eyes move in sometimes?
-- When does my child have a squint?
-- What are the different types of squint?
-- Why does my child’s squint appear on and off?
-- Is squint a dangerous eye condition?
-- Is squint an alignment problem of the eye

 ## intent: straibismus-cause-paediatricophthalmology
 - What are the causes of squint in children?
 - What is causing my child’s eyes to be slanted?